deepakjangir94/Covid-Info/README.md

 # Covid-Info
-We used web scraping to collect the data for total number of covid cases (in world) from the website.
+We used web scraping to collect the data for the total number of covid cases (in the world).
 Created a GUI (graphical user interface) and displayed the data.
-Also added some functionality to search number of covid patient in each country.
+Also added some functionality to search the number of covid patients in each country.